jochumdev/Massively-Source/README.md

 ### for creators / developers

-- No external CDN dependencies, host all on your own:
-  - @tryghost/sodo-Search, @tryghost/portal GPR compatible
-  - Source Sans Pro, Merriweather fonts GPR compatible (no cdn)
 - No jQuery
 - [rollup](https://rollupjs.org/) with gulp for javascript.
 - i18n using [i18next](https://www.i18next.com/) as well as dynamic routing